kafka399/haxogreen.lu/README.md

-The project contains the R and Markdown files of presentation and workshop which were used in [haxogreen][hack] hackers summer camp.
+The project contains R and Markdown files of presentation and workshop which were used in [haxogreen][hack] hackers summer camp.

     [Prensentation][pres], source [file][src_pres]